-In the 9th Session of the 10th Assembly the Government will introduce: An Act Respecting the Financial Administration of the Government of the Northwest Territories and Public Agencies. bill has been in the planning and drafting stages for several months.
-On February 6th a joint meeting of the Standing Committee of Legislation and the Standing Committee of Finance was convened of to review all aspects this important legislation.
-Subsequently, three additional meetings were held.
+In the 9th Session of the 10th Assembly the Government will introduce: An Act Respecting the Financial Administration of the Government of the Northwest Territories and Public Agencies.
+This bill has been in the planning and drafting stages for several months.
+On February 6th a joint meeting of the Standing Committee of Legislation and the Standing Committee of Finance was convened important legislation. to review all aspects of this Subsequently, three additional meetings were held.
 Chairmanship was shared by Mr. MacQuarrie and Mr. Nerysoo.